Best USB WiFi Adapters for PC and Laptop

 2. A PC will usually install the Drivers automatically.

-4. If there is no Driver CD, search online for the manufacture website to download and install them.
+4. If the Drivers do not install, search online for the manufacturer website to download and install them.

 5. Once the Drivers are installed you should be able to connect to a WiFi signal